Resources

 The folks at Easy Traveler not only have a broad line of robust, leakproof, refillable squeeze tubes, but they've figured out a way for you to get stuff into them as well.

-The recommended International Translator card is not the only product from Kwikpoint; their offerings include several other useful formats and topics.
+The recommended International Travel Translator card is not the only product from Kwikpoint; their offerings include several other useful formats and topics.

 As discussed in the packing list, animals and other toys fashioned from twisted balloons make good gifts for the children of those you visit.
 It's an easily learned skill, and clown supplier T. Myers Magic will teach you how to do it (I recommend their "Balloon Sculpture 101" video), and sell you the balloons.
 They also sell stickers and other giveaway items, and offer a free catalog.